carbonsystems-dev/liberium/README.md

 ### Functions

-`Liberium.cloak('url)` - opens an about:blank tab using the specified url parameter
+`Liberium.cloak('url')` - opens an about:blank tab using the specified url parameter

 `Liberium.blob('url')` - opens a blob: url using the specified url parameter